Advice

 Although community mapping is used in a variety of contexts, its main arena is city planning and development, especially on a local scale.
 What’s more, the method is the most influential when done at the early stages of planning — before the plan is even drafted.
 Once the first plan is there, you can run a similar process to understand if the proposal answers the community’s needs and hopes.

-One common scenario is identifying and understanding the distribution of resources within a community.
+One common scenario is identifying and understanding the distribution of resources within a community, often labelled specifically community resource mapping.
 For example, residents can generate together a community map showing the locations of schools, parks, grocery stores, and other important services.
 This information can then be used to identify areas where resources are lacking and to prioritize investments in those areas.

 When doing community mapping digitally, you get a unique chance to gather, firstly, additional information about a mapped asset (why this is important, how this is used) and, secondly, background information of a respondent (age, gender, income) — all linked to a map marking via GIS coordinates.